 What if my laptop doesn't have the right ports?

 There are USB3 to DisplayPort convertors widely available on the market however we have heard from some customers who have had bad experiences with these so we can't wholly recommend these.

-We are working on a USB-C/Thunderbolt 3 adapter and possibly an HDMI adapter.
+We are working on a USB-C/Thunderbolt 3 adapter that is due for release very soon and possibly an HDMI adapter at a later date.
 Sign up to our newsletter below to be the first to hear any news about this.

 Please note that the HDMI to DisplayPort adapters available on the market currently only support TV resolutions and so do not work with Packed Pixels.

 What about external docks?